WanomiR/cgm-analytics/README.md

 	│   └── treatments.json
 	```

-1. Navigate to the `/src` directory and run the main script.
+1. Navigate to the `/src` directory and run the main script `Start.py` with Streamlit.
 	```bash
 	$ cd src
 	$ streamlit run Start.py